 Table of Contents

-Adult foster care can be synonymous with adult family care or adult family care can refer to a foster care situation where the caregiver is related to the care recipient.
+Adult foster care is usually synonymous with adult family care and adult family living.
+However, adult family care can also refer to a foster care situation where the caregiver is related to the care recipient.
 There is no hard and fast rule.

 The level of care available in adult foster care ranges from as much as a nursing home provides to as little as is provided in an independent living community.
 That said, in most homes the level of care is on par with that provided in assisted living residences and includes: assistance with the activities of daily living, such as bathing, eating, transferring and mobility, recreation, housekeeping, laundry, and transportation assistance.
 Either medication administration or medication reminders are offered.
 However, which one is highly regulated and varies by state.